HBYC-Team/Discord-Bot-Examples/docs/autoConfig.md

-# autoConfigure docs
+# autoConfigure document
 This is the documentation of autoConfigure file.

-Before you start running the file, please remember to put the your token and application id in the `.env` file.(See at [tutorial](./tutorial.md)).
+Before you start running the file, please remember to setup the environment, see the guide [here](./guide/Setup.md).

 # You can auto configure this bot using these step
-1. Use npm scripts.
+1. Use npm scripts(for JavaScript only).

-2. Use the batch file or shell script.
+2. Use Batch or Shell Script file.

-## npm
+## npm (JavaScript Only)
 You can run `npm run` command line to auto configure.

+Before you start using this, please remember change the dirctory from your terminal to `src/js/`.

-The command you can use:
+After that, you can use the npm script.

+Script List:

 `$ npm run all` - Install the dependencies, deploys the Application Command and starts the bot.